 - content format, e.g., video, text, images.

-- content type, e.g., ebooks, white papers, infographics, blog posts.
+- type of content, e.g., ebooks, white papers, infographics, blog posts.

-- content source, e.g., created, curated, licensed, outsourced, crowdsourced.
+- source, e.g., created, curated, licensed, outsourced, crowdsourced content.

 - distribution channels, e.g., paid, earned, owned.